 - gender

-- sexual orientation
+- · sexual orientation

 - religious or political convictions

 - membership or non-membership of a trade union

 - disability

 - physical appearance

 - status

 - age

-It should be clearly understood that harassment of any form is contrary to Altered Images (Contractors) Ltd Equal Opportunities Policy and that where evidence of it taking place is found; the disciplinary procedure for gross misconduct will be invoked.
+It should be clearly understood that harassment of any form is contrary to Keyfort Ltd's Equal Opportunities Policy and that where evidence of its taking place is found, the disciplinary procedure for gross misconduct will be invoked.
 It should also be noted that harassment on the grounds of race, sex or disability is illegal.